-Mead McLean - Department Chair of Art and Humanities
+Mead McLean - Department Chair of Art, Humanities and Theatre

 I want my students to be as versatile as possible when they finish class.
 In art appreciation, I want people to think critically, describe accurately, and interpret based on the reality of what they see.
 In drawing and design, the basic concepts I work from--structure, composition, form--should be applicable to any art career from design to animation.